5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ### Step 4: Start and configure Wireshark to capture the encapsulated FLUTE

-1. Set up the packet decoding:
+1. Set up packet decoding:
    - In the *Analyze* menu, select *Decode As...* to open the "Decode As..." dialog.
-   - If a rule does not exist for UDP with a port number matching the UDP tunnel (the port number given for the first tunnel in the response in Step 1a or `5678` for Step 1b), then create a new rule, set the field to `UDP port`, set the port number to the tunnel port and set the Current decoding as `IPv4`.
+   - **Dissect the reference point Nmb9 unicast tunnel.** If a rule does not exist for UDP with a port number matching the UDP tunnel (the port number given for the first tunnel in the response in Step 1a or `5678` for Step 1b), then create a new rule, set the field to `UDP port`, set the port number to the tunnel port and set the Current decoding as `IPv4`.
-   - If a rule does not exist for the UDP port `5000` (the port we will use for the multicast) then create a new rule for a "UDP port", set the port number to `5000` and the Current decoding to `ALC`.
+   - **Dissect the multicast packets carried inside the reference point Nmb9 unicast tunnel.** If a rule does not exist for the UDP port `5000` (the port we will use for the multicast) then create a new rule for a "UDP port", set the port number to `5000` and the Current decoding to `ALC`.
    - Select the *Save* or *OK* button to close the dialog.
 Saving will store the rules for next time Wireshark is started.
    ![wireshark Decode As dialog example](../../../assets/images/5mbs/wireshark-decode-as-dialog.png)

 2. Select (but don't start) the correct interface for capture.
-This will usually be the ethernet interface if you used Step 1a or the local loopback (lo) interface if you are using Step 1b.
+This will usually be the Ethernet interface if you used Step 1a or the local loopback (lo) interface if you are using Step 1b.

 3. Enter the filter expression if...:
    - You followed Step 1a, enter a filter of `host <tunnel-ip-address>`, where `<tunnel-ip-address>` is the IP address of the tunnel given in the response for 1a.